 Eternal Family

 Our life on Earth is only a blink compared to eternity.
-Whatever happens to you in this world in this life, whatever circumstances you find yourself in, whether good or bad, these things has no effect on the eternal life that follows after "death" as we know it (Ecclesiastes 1:2-4), except your relationship with your eternal family (John 17:3).
+Your current circumstances, wealth, happiness and accomplishments, has no effect on the eternal life that follows after "death" as we know it (Ecclesiastes 1:2-4), except your relationship with your eternal family (John 17:3).

 In the beginning...